Nurses’ perception of nurse-physician collaboration at emergency departments in the Gaza governorates

 Abstract

-Methods and Materials: A cross-sectional study was conducted between January and April 2023 using a census sample of 205 nurses working in emergency departments of Ministry of Health hospitals.
-Data were collected using the Jefferson Scale of Attitudes toward Physician–Nurse Collaboration, a validated fifteen-item self-administered questionnaire that measures attitudes toward collaborative practice.
-Higher scores indicate more positive perceptions.
-The scale includes four domains: shared education and collaboration, responsibility and role expectations, nurses’ autonomy, and physicians’ authority.
+Methods & Materials: A cross-sectional study was conducted between January and April 2023, involving a census sample of 205 emergency department nurses working in Ministry of Health hospitals.
+Data were collected using the Jefferson Scale of Attitudes toward Physician–Nurse Collaboration, a 15-item questionnaire that quantifies these attitudes in a meaningful way.
+Higher scores indicate a more positive attitude toward interprofessional collaboration.
+Four domains (shared education and collaboration, responsibility and role expectations, nurses’ autonomy, and physicians’ authority) represent the intricate factors that influence IPC in Ministry of Health hospitals.
+A validated self-administered questionnaire was employed.

-Results: The findings revealed a high level of nurse–physician collaboration in emergency departments of governmental hospitals in Gaza, with an overall weighted mean of 78.4 percent, indicating positive perceptions among nurses.
-Among the four domains, nurses’ autonomy ranked highest at 88.2 percent, followed by responsibility and role expectations at 87.9 percent, and shared education and collaboration at 87.3 percent.
-Physicians’ authority ranked lowest at 50.0 percent, suggesting a perceived imbalance in decision-making authority.
+Results: The findings revealed a high level of nurse-physician collaboration in governmental hospital emergency departments in Gaza, with an overall weighted mean of 78.4%, indicating a positive perception among nurses.
+Among the four dimensions of nurse-physician collaboration, nurse autonomy ranked highest (88.2%), followed by responsibility and role at 87.9%, and shared education & collaboration at 87.3%.
+However, physician authority ranked lowest, with a relative weight of 50.0%, suggesting a perceived imbalance in decision-making authority within emergency departments.

-Conclusion: The study demonstrates a strong positive perception of nurse–physician collaboration among nurses in governmental hospital emergency departments in Gaza.
-However, the low rating of physicians’ authority highlights the need to further examine interprofessional dynamics.
-Nursing and medical leadership are encouraged to implement strategies that strengthen collaboration and to conduct further research from physicians’ perspectives across different hospital departments.
+Conclusion: The study highlights a strong positive attitude toward nurse-physician collaboration among nurses in Gaza’s governmental hospital emergency departments.
+However, the low perception of physician authority suggests the need for further investigation into interprofessional dynamics.

-2. World Health Organization.
-WHO technical guidance notes on Sendai framework reporting for ministries of health.
-World Health Organization; 2020 Jun 30.
+2. Organization WH.
+WHO technical guidance notes on Sendai framework reporting for ministries of health: World Health Organization; 2020.

 3. Plummer V, Copnell B. Collaboration between nurses and physicians in an Indonesian Emergency Department.
 Australasian Emergency Nursing Journal.
 2016 May 1;19(2):82-9.

 4. Zhang L, Huang L, Liu M, Yan H, Li X. Nurse–physician collaboration impacts job satisfaction and turnover among nurses: A hospital‐based cross‐sectional study in Beijing.
 International Journal of Nursing Practice.
-2016;22(3):284-90.
+2016 Jun;22(3):284-90.

 5. Kirwan M, Matthews A, Scott PA.
-The impact of the work environment of nurses on patient safety outcomes: a multi-level modelling approach.
+The impact of the work environment of nurses on patient safety outcomes: A multi-level modelling approach.
 International Journal of Nursing Studies.
-2013;50(2):253-63.
+2013 Feb 1;50(2):253-63.

 7. Reeves S, Xyrichis A, Zwarenstein M. Teamwork, collaboration, coordination, and networking: Why we need to distinguish between different types of interprofessional practice.
 Journal of Interprofessional Care.
 2018 Jan 2;32(1):1-3.